diskree/AchieveToDo-ModPack/README_EN.md

 ### Acknowledgments

 - This is my first major Minecraft modding project.
 Moreover, it wouldn't have existed if Cavinator1 hadn't created the [BlazeandCave's advancement pack](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/), which greatly inspired me.
-- Thanks to the [StardustLabs](https://www.stardustlabs.net/) team for their superb generation for all three dimensions.
+- Thanks to the [StardustLabs](https://www.stardustlabs.net/) team for their generation for all three dimensions.

 ## Installation